JaydeepAgravat/SmartCode/README.md

 **Problem Statement**

 > 1. On the LeetCode platform, users fall into two main categories: those passionate about solving data structures and algorithms problems and those aiming to ace technical job interviews.
-With a vast repository of 3000 problems, users face the challenge of selecting which problems to prioritize within limited time constraints.
+With a vast repository of 3000 problems, users face the challenge of selecting which problems to prioritize.
 > 2. Identify areas for improvement within a repository of 3000 problems.

 **Main objective**